Philippine epic poetry: Philippine epic poems

-Two epic poems originated among Christian Filipinos in Luzon.
-They are Biag ni Lam-ang or The Life of Lam-ang and the Ibalong Epic, from the Bicol region.
-Many more epics came from the non-Christian Filipinos in Luzon, such as The Hudhud and the Alim of the Ifugaos, The Ulalim of the Kalingas, and The Epic of Lumalindaw of the Giddings.
-The epics from the Visayas are The Hinilawod of the Sulod people of Central Panay Island and The Kudaman of Palawan, while the epics from Mindanao are The Maiden of the Bushong Sky, the Tuwaang Attends A Wedding, Agyu, The Tulelangan of the Ilianon Manoboc, The Darangen of the Maranaos, Guman of Dumalinao, Ag Tubig Nog Keboklagan (The Kingdom of Keboklagan), Keg Sumba Neg Sandayo (The Tale of Sandayo) and The Tudbulul of the T'boli of South Cotabato.
+Two epic poems originated among Christian Filipinos in Luzon; the Biag ni Lam-ang of Ilocos and the Ibalong of Bicol.
+Many more epics in Luzon came from the non-Christian groups of the Cordilleras, such as the Ifugao Hudhud and Alim, Kalinga Ulalim, and Gaddang Lumalindaw.
+Surviving epics from the Visayas are Suludnon Hinilawod of the central Panay highlands and Kudaman of Palawan.
+The epics from Mindanao are The Maiden of the Bushong Sky, the Tuwaang Attends A Wedding, Agyu, The Tulelangan of the Ilianon Manoboc, The Darangen of the Maranaos, Guman of Dumalinao, Ag Tubig Nog Keboklagan (The Kingdom of Keboklagan), Keg Sumba Neg Sandayo (The Tale of Sandayo) and The Tudbulul of the T'boli of South Cotabato.

 From the Bicol Region comes the Ibalong.
 The Ibalong relates the mystical origins of the first man and the first woman of Aston and Ibalong, which are current provinces of Camarines, Albay, Sorsogon, Catanduanes, and Masbate.
 Handing, one of the heroes of Ibalong (along with Baltog and Bantong) was a great leader of warriors.
 He won over the seductive serpent Oriol before starting a village.
 His village prospered and soon, other friends of Handiong went to help him in leading the village.
 The system of writing was introduced by Surat.
 Dinahong Pandak taught them how to make jars, utensils in cooking, and farming implements like the plow and harrow.
 Weaving cloth was known with the help of Hanlon.
 Lastly, Ginantong taught them to make boats, blades, knives, and things used in a house.
 Events in this epic also had a flood story similar to that of the Biblical Genesis.
 This epic has the story of how the Mayon Volcano was made.